Terms and Conditions of Business

 10. Data Protection

 We may obtain, use, process and disclose personal data about you in order to discharge our duties as your Veterinary Surgeon under these standard terms of business, and for other related purposes including updating and enhancing client records, analysis for management purposes and statutory returns, crime prevention and legal and regulatory compliance.
 You have a right of access, under data protection legislation, to the personal data that we hold about you.
 We may also send you from time to time in the future, free of charge, details of the services we provide.
+By registering with the Practice, you consent to the processing of your personal data in accordance with these Terms and Conditions.

 11. Equal opportunities